What Is The Risk?

 The part of the project on flat land, on the ocean side of the highway (the developers call this Playa Dominical), contains a flood zone and three springs.
 The legally required setbacks around these areas would further significantly reduce the amount of possible development.

-In summary, Osa Vive believes that the proposed project does not follow several important articles of Costa Rican law.
+In summary, Osa Vive is concerned that the project may not follow several important articles of Costa Rican law.
 Our attorneys are therefore working to nullify the permits granted to this project.
-We are confident that the work we have done will prevent the proposed project from happening, and we will not rest until all permits for this project have expired or been revoked.
+We are confident that the work we have done will prevent the proposed project from happening, and we will not rest until all permits for this project have expired or been revoked or until we are certain that it fully complies with Costa Rican law.